 Read more about Samuel Pruchno in Resilience: From Shavl to Southfield via Dachau by

 Marcia Pruchno Lawrence.
-This book can be purchased in the Holocaust Memorial Center’s
+This book can be purchased in the Zekelman Holocaust Center’s

 Doris & Eric Billes Museum Shop.